 The project site is within the Referral Area 1 and accordingly referred to the Airport Land Use Commission (ALUC) for comment.
 The ALUC responded to the Early Consultation to indicate the project site is within Safety Zone 3 but not within any Noise Impact Zones as identified in the Airport Land Use Compatibility Plan (ALUCP) of the Modesto City-County Airport.
 Additionally, the ALUC identified that the project site was located within the Airport Influence Area (AIA) for the Modesto City-County Airport.
 In response to the Early Consultation referral, the ALUC indicated the project would be subject to requirements for FAR Part 77 Obstruction Surfaces, Avigation Easement Dedication, FAA Height Notification, Overflight Notification, and Real Estate Disclosures; however, Overflight Notification and Real Estate Disclosure requirements are only applicable to residential development, and therefore the project is not subject to meeting these requirements.
 FAR Part 77 Obstruction Surfaces and FAA Height Notification requires that the FAA be notified of any proposed construction or alteration having a height greater than an imaginary surface extending 50 feet outward and 1 foot upward (slope of 50 to 1) for a distance of 10,000 feet from the nearest point of any runway.
 Beyond FAA Height Notification Area boundary, any object taller than 200 feet requires FAA notification.
 Additionally, the project was referred to the Department of Transportation (CalTrans) Aeronautics Division who responded that the project is located within the 65 decibel (dB) Community Noise Equivalent Level (CNEL) contour for the City-County Airport, and recommended a 50dB noise attenuation for offices and office areas of industrial facilities.
-However, the project proposal does not proposed construction.
+However, the project proposal includes outdoor storage, with potential future development of a 150,000 square-foot warehouse building without office space proposed.
 Their letter also discusses FAA notification requirements identified under FAA Part 77, referral procedures to the local ALUC, and potential nuisance conditions.
 With development standards requiring FAA notification in place for any potential airway obstruction, the project is considered to be consistent with the Stanislaus County ALUCP.

-References: Application information; Referral response received from the Airport Land Use Commission Secretary, dated December 23, 2024; Referral response received from the Department of Environmental Resources, Hazardous Materials Division, dated January 8, 2025; Referral response from the California Department of Transportation Aeronautics Division, dated January 6, 2025; Stanislaus County Airport Land Use Compatibility Plan; Stanislaus County General Plan and Support Documentation1.
+References: Application information; Referral response received from the Airport Land Use Commission Secretary, dated December 23, 2024; Referral response received from the Department of Environmental Resources, Hazardous Materials Division, dated January 8, 2025; Referral response from the California Department of Transportation Aeronautics Division, dated January 6, 2025; Stanislaus County Airport Land Use Compatibility Plan; Stanislaus County General Plan and Support Documentation.